Basel, Rathaus am 1. August 2024. Foto/Photo: TES

 Switzerland has traditionally been a ‘melting pot’.
 In addition, many hundreds of thousands of newcomers have the Swiss pass.
 Moreover, many Swiss also immigrate or emigrate to other cantons.
 However, over 25% of residents still need a Swiss pass.

-The biggest integration obstacle in the country is perhaps Swiss German, the local dialect being the language of communication in the German-speaking part of the country.
-For French- or Italian-speaking Swiss, who have learned and mastered Hochdeutsch, it is often an obstacle, even frustration, in communication or (political) debates.
+The biggest integration obstacle in the country is perhaps the Swiss German dialect, which is the local language of communication in the German-speaking part of the country.
+For French- or Italian-speaking Swiss, who have learned and mastered Hochdeutsch, it is often an obstacle, even a frustration, in communication or (political) debates.

-However, French-speaking Switzerland or la Romande suisse, also had many dialects (les patois suisse) until the end of the nineteenth century, all of which have disappeared except for a few areas.
+However, French-speaking Switzerland, also known as la Romande suisse, had many dialects (les patois suisses) until the end of the nineteenth century, all of which have since disappeared, except in a few areas.
 French-speaking Switzerland was thus also a patchwork of dialects until 1900!

 Integration and noblesse oblige